golightstream/lightstream-prism-dns/plugin/tls/README.md

 ## Name

-*tls* - allows you to configure the server certificates for the TLS and gRPC servers.
+*tls* - allows you to configure the server certificates for the TLS, gRPC, DoH servers.

 ## Description